Modern Day Marine 2025 - Shaping and Preparing the Environment with Stand-In Forces

-From left to right, U.S. Marine Corps Maj.
-Gen Peter Huntley, commanding general of Marine Forces Special Operations Command, Col. Shane Edwards, Lt.
+Mr. August Cole, author; U.S. Marine Corps Maj.
+Gen. Peter Huntley, commanding general of Marine Forces Special Operations Command, Col. Shane Edwards, Lt.
 Col. Matthew Deffenbaugh, Lt.
-Col. Seth Nicholson and Lt.
+Col. Seth Nicholson, and Lt.
 Col. Ian Plummer give their remarks during the Shaping and Preparing the Environment with Stand-In Forces panel at Modern Day Marine at the Walter E. Washington Convention Center, Washington, D.C., April 29, 2025.
 Modern Day Marine is a military exposition exclusively organized for the Marine Corps to showcase the newest technology and warfighting innovations from amphibious assault vehicles to drones and more.
-(U.S. Marine Corps photo by Lance Cpl.
-Steven Wells)
+(U.S. Marine Corps video by Cpl.
+Joshua Munsen and Cpl.
+Samantha Pollich)

 |Date Taken: